Working at Heights Training Ontario

 WAH Course - What’s Allowed and What’s Not

-Online Working at Heights training in Ontario is often misunderstood.
+The Working at Heights training in Ontario is often misinterpreted.

-While some parts of the training may be delivered online, not all online courses meet Ontario’s legal requirements.
+Although some segments of training can be completed online, not all online courses satisfy Ontario’s legal standard.

 What Ontario Law Requires